1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Are Tubular Adenomas?

-• They are a common type of colon polyp.
+• They form a common type of colon polyp.

 • Most do not cause harm.